By Janet K. Keeler

 In the middle of all that, he’s fishing guru and Florida tour guide.
 The idiom “chief cook and bottle washer” might have been coined for him.

-All of this goes toward his desire to see “active disabled Americans” enjoy what he does about Florida, especially the Keys: swimming in blue-blue water, snorkeling the reefs and especially fishing.
+As founder and chairman of Active Disabled Americans, his mission is to share what he enjoys about Florida, especially the Keys: swimming in blue-blue water, snorkeling the reefs and especially fishing.
 But maybe more than any of that, he said, he wants to give people back some of the joy that may be missing from their lives.

 He does this aboard his 30-foot fiberglass trimaran, a multi-hulled pontoon boat that is stable enough to accommodate a 400-pound motorized wheelchair.
 “I have had people come from all over the world because they can’t find a boat that will take the heavy wheelchair,” he said.
 The boat is as yet unnamed because he’s planning a naming fundraiser.